seanmcelroy/CanaryRelic/README.md

 on Dashboards in that product, it does not allow you to use custom metrics as the basis for alerts to PagerDuty.

+And, thanks to Toby at New Relic for pointing out that the metric you are alerting needn't be a custom metric, rather this will allow you to alert on any metric for any application, like throughput.
+To list all metrics for an application, just use the 'metrics.xml' call with no other parameters:

+curl -H “x-api-key:YOUR API KEY” ‘https://api.newrelic.com/api/v1/agents/:agent_id/metrics.xml'

+Where 'agent_id' can be any of your app ID #'s.

 (The name 'canary' harkens back to the days when canaries were taken into mines as a barometer of dangerous gas build-up that could kill miners. :) )

 Released into the public domain by Sean McElroy ( me @ seanmcelroy [dot) .com )